 2. Lacing Technique for Wide Forefoot

-If you’ve wide forefoot, there are the chances that the sidewall of the shoes apply pressure to the lateral sides of the foot.
+If you’ve a wide forefoot, there are the chances that the sidewall of the shoes apply pressure to the lateral sides of the foot.
 In this case, the counter-pressure may cause parts of the foot, including the little toe, to go numb.
-This lacing technique gives more room for the forefoot to expand while running for long distances.
+This lacing technique allows the forefoot to expand while running for long distances.

 You can follow this lacing style in the picture below to prevent your numb toes due to the wide forefoot.